 Configure individual Cloudflare rules for website pages

-The Cloudflare free license allows you to create only three sets of rules.
-Only one set can be created for one page.
+Cloudflare free allows creating only 3 sets of rules.
+You can create only one set for one page.

 To create a rule for the page:

 - Log in to ISPmanager as the User.

 - Check that the domain is connected to Cloudflare.
 For more information please refer to the article Connect a domain to Cloudflare.

 - Go to Tools → Cloudflare → Page rules → Add.

 - Enter the Page address that the rule will be created for.

 - Enable the HTTPS option to redirect to the secure protocol.
 Note.You can provide the page settings only if the options Redirect and HTTPS are disabled.

 - After you have enabled the option Always online, when your server goes down, Cloudflare will serve pages from its cache, so visitors still see some of the pages they are trying to visit.

 - Enable the option Automatic HTTPS rewrites to rewrite links to unencrypted resources from HTTP to HTTPS.